Jon Cattapan: Influences

 Cattapan has credited his high school art teacher Ralph Farmer as helping him to initially find his path as an artist and as encouraging him to switch to the RMIT school of Art stating Farmer "turned me onto what a life in art could look like".

 For several years after graduating RMIT Cattapan's works were described as being typical to the what art historian Chris McAuliffe termed a "consistent accent" of RMIT graduates.

 Cattapan was interviewed in 2016 on James Ballard's novel The Drowned World stating that after first reading it he understood it as "a very prescient book" which "has stayed with me".
 Cattapan elaborated that he interpreted a strong sense of instability in The Drowned World stating that in the book "everything is on the verge of sliding away".
-Cattapan's series of work The City Submerged can be linked to his interpretation of The Drowned World through the series' watery washes and the its focus on dystopia.
+Cattapan's series of work The City Submerged can be linked to his interpretation of The Drowned World through the series' watery washes and its focus on dystopia.